RyanFleck/ryanfleck.ca/content/posts/Lost-Together.md

 ...

+Weaker members of the group would regularly talk quite openly about their problems at home.
+I did this while feeling guilty, knowing that others in the group, with problems which were catastrophic or far worse, were putting on a stiff upper lip.

+Our culture today attempts to portray the sharing of deep, troubling thoughts and the tumultuous worries of life as strong and courageous.
+I still haven't decided if I believe this.
+At a deep level, I am convinced that sharing too much is simply emotionally greedy, even to this day when friends are willing to listen.

+...

 Time passed, and a few of us headed out to University.
 We all floundered.
 At Westmount, though we were encouraged, there was no need to develop healthy study habits.
 We were all possessed with a deep apathy, enabled by intelligence enough